-The membership shall be reviewed at least annually to determine 1) if the membership continues to include individuals with varying backgrounds, experience and scientific/scholarly expertise needed to review the scope of the research conducted by MUSC and VAMC and 2) if members are able to fulfill the responsibilities of the IRB.
+The membership shall be reviewed at least annually to determine 1) if the membership continues to included individuals with varying backgrounds and the experience and scientific or scholarly expertise needed to review the scope of the research conducted by MUSC and VAMC and 2) if members are not fulfilling responsibilities of the IRB.
+The ORI Director, Chairs of the IRBs, and the IRB Program Director shall conduct this review.